Boosted Dark Matter Driven by Cosmic Rays and Diffuse Supernova Neutrinos: Boosted DM from cosmic rays

-where total neutrino energy emitted from a supernova is depicted by $E_\nu^{\rm tot}\approx 10^{53}$ erg and $T_{\nu_\alpha}$ is the temperature (not to be confused with kinetic energy) of the neutrinos of each flavour (electron neutrino ($\nu_e$), muon neutrino ($\nu_\mu$) and tau neutrino ($\nu_\tau$) ) \cite{Beacom:2010kk}.
-As suggested by Super Kamiokande observations, we take $T_{\nu_e}=6.6$ MeV, $T_{\bar{\nu}_e}=7$ MeV and $T_{\nu_{\mu/\tau}}=10$ MeV (and also their antiparticles) \cite{Super-Kamiokande:2013ufi}. $E_\nu$ is the energy of the neutrino.
-Finally, to account for the total number of CCSN events throughout cosmic history, we integrate it over red-shift $z$ from the present ($z=0$) to the maximum red-shift for star formation, $z_{\rm max}\sim 6$ \cite{Ghosh:2021vkt}. $E_\nu$ is the red-shifted neutrino energy, while $E_\nu^s$ is the neutrino energy at the source.
+$E_\nu$ is the red-shifted neutrino energy, while $E_\nu^s$ is the neutrino energy at the source.
 The main uncertainty in the predicted rate $R_{\rm CCSN}$ is indeed reflected in the DSNB flux with overall $40\%$ uncertainty, which should be taken care of while estimating the exclusion bounds \cite{DeRomeri:2023ytt}.
 The predicted DSNB differential flux with neutrino energy $E_\nu$ is shown in \cref{fig:flux_DSNB}.
 The red solid, blue dashed, and orange dashed-dot lines signify the differential flux contributions from $\nu_e$, $\bar{\nu_e}$, and $\nu_{\mu/\tau}$ (and $\bar{\nu}_{\mu/\tau}$) respectively.
 Since $\nu_{\mu/\tau}$ (and their anti-particles) have been reported to have the same temperature by Super Kamiokande \cite{Super-Kamiokande:2013ufi}, we treat them identically denoted by $\nu_x$.
 The behavior of the differential flux for all three flavours is mainly governed by the distribution function in \cref{eq:dist}.
 In the low-energy limit, $E_\nu\ll T_\nu$, the flux grows quadratically with $E_\nu$; whereas, in high-energy, it goes as $\exp(-E_\nu/T_\nu)$, leading to a peak like a pattern at around $E_\nu\sim T_\nu$.
 The lines are drawn assuming the mean value of the normalization in $R_{\rm CCSN}$ \cite{Beacom:2010kk,DeGouvea:2020ang}.
 However, the respective bands represent the uncertainties in the differential flux for each flavour after including the uncertainty in $R_{\rm CCSN}$.

 The DSNB-boosted DM flux is obtained from the same \cref{eq:dm_flux} with the obvious replacements: $d\Phi_i^{\rm LIS}/dT_i \to d\Phi_\nu^{\rm tot}/dE_\nu $, $T_i\to E_\nu$, where $\Phi_\nu^{tot}$ denotes the total DSNB flux of all three neutrino flavours and their antiparticles.
 The corresponding cross-section in \cref{eq:dm_flux} is replaced as,